AllGray/AllGray.github.io/source/index.html.md

 It should have this color combination: brown, black, brown, golden

-* 2k ohm resistor x1 This one is important for driving the transistor in the MAKERbuino’s sound circuit.
-It should have this color code combination: red, black, black, brown, brown(or golden)
+<aside class="notice">2k ohm resistor x1 This one is important for driving the transistor in the MAKERbuino’s sound circuit.
+It should have this color code combination: red, black, black, brown, brown(or golden)</aside>

-* 4.7k ohm resistor x2 These resistors are used as pull up resistors on i2c lines (multiplayer and exapnsion ports).
-They should have this color code: yellow, purple, red, golden or yellow, purple, black, brown, brown
+<aside class="notice">4.7k ohm resistor x2 These resistors are used as pull up resistors on i2c lines (multiplayer and exapnsion ports).
+They should have this color code: yellow, purple, red, golden or yellow, purple, black, brown, brown</aside>

-* 10k ohm resistor x2 These are important for driving the LCD screen and connecting the microcontroller to the serial UART programmer (for connecting the MAKERbuino to your computer).
-Color code: brown, black, black, red, golden(or brown).
+<aside class="notice">10k ohm resistor x2 These are important for driving the LCD screen and connecting the microcontroller to the serial UART programmer (for connecting the MAKERbuino to your computer).
+Color code: brown, black, black, red, golden(or brown)</aside>

 ## why are there tiny pieces of wire inside?